msrajawat298/desgin-pattern-in-php/creational/SingletonDesignPattern.md

     }

     /**
-     * Private ctor so nobody else can instantiate it *
+     * Private __construct so nobody else can instantiate it *
      */
     private function __construct() {